scenerystack/community/docs/learn/features.md

 TODO: DOM element demo from tour-of-scenery

-### Use WebGL Sprites for High Performance
+### Use Sprites for High Performance

-TODO: sprites demo
+These will render in WebGL when available (or fall back to Canvas), for high-performance rendering of many sprites.

+<div class="sandbox-example" data-example="/js/features/sprites-example.js"></div>

+See [Sprites] and the [basics documentation](./scenery-basics.md#sprites) for more information.

 ### Mimapping for Images